jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ## Delegation to Private Nameservers

-Some Domain Name administrators make the contents of a subdomain unresolvable on the public internet by delegating that subdomain to a nameserver whose IP address is private.
+Some Domain Name administrators make the contents of a subdomain unresolvable on the public Internet by delegating that subdomain to a nameserver whose IP address is private.
 A CA processing CAA records for such subdomains will receive SERVFAIL from its recursive resolver.
 The CA MAY interpret that as preventing issuance.
 Domain Name administrators wishing to issue certificates for private